Ananya600/MediTrack/Readme.md

   for network provisioning
 - RTC module (real-time clock) for schedule timing
 - Servo motor(s) driving the compartment-select mechanism
-- Vibration motor for tactile guidance
-- Weight sensor for dose-confirmation
 - Prototype enclosure: cardboard + card-stock compartment wheel (proof of concept housing, ahead of a 3D-printed/molded enclosure)
 - A `python_bridge` component connecting the microcontroller to the